Qk-Ahmadzai/T-to-E/Readme.md

 ## Notes

-no need of Note feel free to use the code.
+Note feel free to use the code.